 When you can’t get relief from allergy symptoms such as sneezing, itchy eyes, and a runny or congested nose, it’s time to consider allergy testing.
-At Allergy & Asthma Institute of Southeast Michigan, Chad W. Mayer, DO, FAAAAI, FAAP, and Ronda Barak-Norris, MD, FACAAI, specialize in several tests to identify your allergens and ease your symptoms with individualized allergy treatment.
+At Allergy & Asthma Institute of Southeast Michigan, Chad W. Mayer, DO, FAAAAI, FAAP, specializes in several tests to identify your allergens and ease your symptoms with individualized allergy treatment.
 To learn more about allergy testing or schedule an appointment, call the office in Farmington Hills, Michigan, or use online booking today.

 Your provider typically does a skin test before any other allergy testing:

 Your provider uses a small disposable plastic device dipped in the allergen to gently prick the skin's surface.
 A wait period of 15 minutes is observed and then the testing area is examined for skin reactions.
 If a raised, red bump appears, you have an allergy to that substance.